tock/tock/doc/Getting_Started.md

 TOCK_ARCH ?= cortex-m4
 ```

-so it compiles for the storm board.
-There are two ways to build
+Thus it compiles for the storm board by default.
+There are two ways to
-for a different board
+build for a different board:

  * You can compile the kernel for a specific board by running the command
-   from inside the board's directory
+   from inside the board's directory:

     ```bash
     $ cd boards/nrf51dk/